cesaralexanderds/portfolio/README.md

-# Personal porfolio made with Astro 5.0 and TailwindCSS!
+# Personal portfolio made with Astro 5.0 and TailwindCSS!

 First time using Astro and it was great!
 I recommend it the most for static webs and simple projects.